fabioricali/valify/README.md

 ```

 #### Define custom type
-There are two ways to define custom types:
+There are different ways to define custom types:

 ##### 1) Globally, using static method `addType`
 ```javascript